adrianokerber/spotify-dotnet/README.md

 Use [Visual Studio](https://visualstudio.microsoft.com/pt-br/vs/community/) or any other IDE or CLI to build and run the WebAPI.

-Access:
+Once running the service access:
 - Swagger in: *http://localhost:53651/swagger/*
-- Do your direct calls on: *http://localhost:53651/api/*
+- Do your calls to: *http://localhost:53651/api/*

 ### Roadmap